jhhayashi/dotfiles/README.md

 ## Installation
 - Install the dotfiles and dependencies
-  - `./install.sh` Will install and append my dotfiles to yours.
+  - `./install.sh` Will show the help menu with instructions on how to configure the script.
   - `./install.sh --link` Will overwrite your dotfiles with dotfiles linked to this repo.
 - Install the `tmux` dependencies by opening a tmux pane and doing `^b I`